quii/learn-go-with-tests/hello-world.md

 }
 ```

 If you try and run your tests again your `hello.go` will fail to compile because you're not passing an argument.
-Send in "world" to make it pass.
+Send in "world" to make it compile.

 ```go
 func main() {